 Epifanio says his symptoms began when his stomach started swelling and wouldn’t stop.
 He went to a doctor who told him fluid was accumulating in his peritoneal cavity.
 The condition is known as peritoneal effusion or ascites.
 The peritoneal fluid can collect in the abdomen causing swelling or pain.
 “So we went to a hospital called Memorial West in Florida and from there they told us they weren’t sure,” Epifanio recounted.
 “So we went to Cleveland Clinic and they diagnosed me with mesothelioma.
 That was in 2016.”

-Paracentesis is a simple procedure that doesn’t require you to stay in the hospital.
-It can help make people with cancer feel better and improve their quality of life, no matter what stage they’re at.
+Paracentesis is an easy procedure that allows you to go home the same day.
+It can help people with cancer feel more comfortable and improve their quality of life, no matter what stage they are in.

-Surgery with heated chemotherapy has revolutionized the treatment of peritoneal mesothelioma.
-A 2016 review noted that HIPEC successfully controls ascites in more than 90% of patients.
+On a positive note, surgery combined with heated chemotherapy has changed the landscape of treatment for peritoneal mesothelioma.
+A review from 2016 found that this method successfully controls ascites in over 90% of patients.

 A paracentesis is a safe and effective way of removing unwanted fluid buildup in the abdominal area.
 Your doctor may suggest this procedure to relieve abdominal pressure, and it can often help to understand why it accumulated.
 It only takes about a half hour and causes minimal discomfort.